aaronlabeau/NewWorld/Lore.md

 ### Hill Giants

 The Hill Giants roam the Bison Plains and lands of Kez Kor Googa.
 Before the Titan Wars, the Hill Giants were as intelligent as the Cloud Giants with the strength of the Fire Giants.
 The Hill Giants started the treaty between the humans and the Giants in order to stop the Titans.
 The friendship grew between the two and eventually a race of beings called the Golaiths was started when humans started to mate with the Hill Giants.
-The titans fearing this relationship would destory them cursed all Hill Giants, taking there size, strength, and intelligence from them.
-Since the fall of the titans and the end of the Titan War, many of them have banded with Hobgoblins, Goblins, and Bug Bears to take the lands from the honorable Orc and Golaith tribes.
+The titans fearing this relationship would destroy them cursed all Hill Giants, taking there size, strength, and intelligence from them.
+Since the fall of the titans and the end of the Titan War, many of them have banded with Hobgoblins, Goblins, and Bug Bears to take the lands from the honorable Orc and Goliath tribes.

 ### Fire Giants